DineshA055/Kubernetes-notes/README.md

-step 1:- A kubectl gives a pod deployment manifest to API Server   -----> and then api server creates a deployment resource--------that information stored and saved in ETCD
+step 1:- A kubectl gives a pod deployment manifest to API Server   -----> and then api server creates a deployment resource--------that information saved in ETCD

 step2:- Deployment controller watches for any new deployment resource create replicaset resource